 Both additives are more effective than just a chelator, however.
 When an entire bar turns color and smells stinky, this overall rancidity is most likely not from trace metallic contamination.
 An antioxidant will be more effective at controlling this type of rancidity.
 According to experiments described by Kevin Dunn in his book Scientific Soapmaking, EDTA pairs well with the antioxidant rosemary oleoresin (ROE).
 Citrate is effective when combined with the antioxidant BHT.

 Oxidized essential oils (EOs).
 Lavender EO that has oxidized due to age can definitely trigger overall rancidity.
-I suspect older mint EO can also do likewise, but not as fast as oxidized lavender.
+I suspect oxidized mint EO can also do likewise.
 To prevent this problem, refrigerate EOs if you can, and use EOs within a reasonable time.
 Use the last drops of older EOs in potpourri, not in soap.

-Foods high in copper.
+Ingredients high in copper.
 Powdered spirulina, a seaweed, is sometimes added to soap to achive a green color.
 One soaper shared photos of a severe case of rancidity in soap that he had colored deep green with spirulina.
-Spirulina is high in copper, and copper is a known trigger for soap rancidity.
+Spirulina is high in copper (5), and copper is a known trigger for soap rancidity.
 Other foods high in copper include spinach and swiss chard.

 Do you have other examples to add to this list?
 Contact DeeAnna with your suggestions....